Differential Machine Learning for 0DTE Options with Stochastic Volatility and Jumps: Numerical experiments

 \section{Numerical experiments}

-Our experiments address two questions: how much DML and residual regularization improve 0DTE price/Greek accuracy, and whether the resulting prices and Greeks remain reliable in simple hedging tests.
+Our experiments address four questions: how DML and residual regularization affect 0DTE price/Greek accuracy; whether the learned jump term is actually identified; whether the resulting prices and Greeks remain reliable in hedging tests; and whether a parameter-gradient extension can improve calibration.
 Additional model-choice robustness checks (BS/Merton baselines and an SVCJ extension) are reported in Appendix~\ref{app:modelchoice}.